Threshold effect for probabilistic entanglement swapping: Probabilistic entanglement swapping

-and the probability
+and the probability,

-The identity (\ref{I2}) shows a one-to-one correlation among the Bell states of $C_1C_2$ and the states (\ref{ssAB}) of the pair $AB$.
-Thus we realize, that by measuring Bell states in Lab-$C$, the bipartite system $AB$ is projected onto one of the partially entangled states (\ref{ssAB}) with respective probabilities $p/2$ and $(1-p)/2$.
-Notice, that the minus sign in $|\ddot{\phi}_{AB}^{-}\rangle$ and $|\ddot{\psi}_{AB}^{-}\rangle$ can be removed by locally applying the Pauli operator $\sigma _{z}$ on $A$ or $B$.
+The identity (\ref{I2}) shows a one-to-one correlation between the Bell states for $C_1C_2$ and the states (\ref{ssAB}) for the pair $AB$.
+Thus we realize that, by measuring Bell states in Lab-$C$, the bipartite system $AB$ is projected onto one of the partially entangled states (\ref{ssAB}) with probabilities $p/2$ and $(1-p)/2$, respectively.
+Notice, that the minus sign in $|\ddot{\phi}_{AB}^{-}\rangle$ and $|\ddot{\psi}_{AB}^{-}\rangle$ can be removed by applying a local Pauli operator $\sigma _{z}$ on $A$ or $B$.

 Therefore, in practice, the system $AB$ has two outcomes $|\ddot{\phi}_{AB}^{+}\rangle$ with probability $p$ and $|\ddot{\psi}_{AB}^{+}\rangle $ with probability $1-p$.